 "Yup, that scraggly, old mug brought it all back."
 The kid waved in the general's direction.
 "I can't tell you much.
 I was in Colorado.
 Someone snatched me when I wasn't looking."
 The kid gave the general a pointed look.
 The general nodded in return to the unspoken message.
 "I woke up and busted out.
 Old warehouse on the east pier, I think.
 I didn't get them all, so I doubt you'll find anything there now."

-Jethro instantly flashed to his long lost family.
+Gibbs instantly flashed to his long-lost family.
 Kidnapped and murdered because of him.
 His job.
 Pain threatened to overwhelm him.
 His eyes shot to the general.

 "Did they say why they kidnapped you?"
-Jethro asked, turning back to the kid, John.
-He had a name now.
+Gibbs asked, turning back to the kid.
+John.
+I have a name now.

-He could plainly see the holes in the kid's story.
+Gibbs could plainly see the holes in the kid's story.
 He was concerned.
 If someone was willing to take him once, then they were willing to take him again.
-Jethro couldn't protect him if he didn't know who to protect him from.
+Gibbs couldn't protect him if he didn't know who to protect him from.
 Yet the general continued to look unconcerned.
 Nothing new then.

-"Ah… because I come from good Irish stock…." he replied vaguely.
-Jethro turned to the general to see if that statement had any meaning.
-He was surprised to find him texting a message to someone, apparently, oblivious.
+"Ah… because I come from good Irish stock…" the kid replied vaguely.
+Gibbs turned to the general to see if that statement had any meaning.
+He was surprised to find him texting a message to someone, apparently oblivious.

-Before he could ask another question, Jethro's cell phone rang.
+Before he could ask another question, Gibbs' cell phone rang.
 "Gibbs!"

-"Understood, Director."
-He snapped the phone shut and looked at two sets of eyes as they bore into him.
+"Understood, Director," Gibbs replied before he snapped the phone shut.
+He looked at two sets of eyes as they bore into him.
 Both sets held deep secrets.
-Both had a solid inner strength.
+Both had a solid inner strength that bordered on stubbornness.
 He wouldn't change their minds and they wouldn't give him any more information than they wanted to.

-"General, John…." he said quietly.
-"I have just one question.
-Well, I have quite a few, but I'll settle for just this one.
-Why are the kid's fingerprints in your file?"
+"General, John…" Gibbs addressed them quietly.
+"I have just one question… Well, I have quite a few, but I'll settle for just this one.
+Why are John's fingerprints in your file?" he asked.

 The kid snorted.
 The general smirked.
 "It's… complicated.
 It has to do with… probabilities.
 Ya know, people say fingerprints are unique, but they always use probabilities to explain a match.
 What can I say… we're one in a billion," the general said with a grin.

 "Oh, more than that," the kid interrupted.

-"Let's just say that you are more likely to be… kidnapped by aliens then to find another two people with matching fingerprints."
+"Let's just say that you are more likely to be… kidnapped by aliens then to find another two people with matching fingerprints," the general replied.

 "Much more likely….
 What?" the kid smirked at the general.

-"Yeah… well, I'll clear out and leave this mess for the Air Force to clean up," Jethro said as he turned to leave.
+"Yeah… well, I'll clear out and leave this mess for the Air Force to clean up," Gibbs said as he turned to leave.
 "Take care of him, General."

-Just as he was closing the door, he heard the general's whispered reply, "If he'll let me, Gunny.
+Just as Gibbs was closing the door, he heard the general's whispered reply, "If he'll let me, Gunny.
 If he'll let me."

-One week later, Jethro walked downstairs to work on his current project boat.
+One week later, Gibbs walked downstairs to work on his current project boat.
 He was able to stash the beer in the fridge before he noticed the post-it note.

 Your sandbox is all cleaned up.
 Let me know if you get tired of playing with boats.
 I could always use a good Marine.

-He stared at the note for a good 10 minutes before he deciphered the message.
+Gibbs stared at the note for a good 10 minutes before he deciphered the message.
 Then he smiled, shook his head, and tossed it in the trash.
 He didn't even wonder how the general had gotten it into his still-locked basement.